ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab3.md

     ![](./images/pots/mq-appliance/lab3/image173.png)

-	{% include note.html content="The MQ Appliance 'Appliance Administration' and 'MQ Administration' are separate roles.
+	{% include note.html content="On the MQ Appliance,  'Appliance Administration' and 'MQ Administration' are separate roles.
 Neither is a superset or subset of the other. " %}

 2. Notice the drop downs at the very top on the grey bar.
 This is the one part of the Web GUI that does not change when you select